-(c) Bituminous Mixing Plant.
-Obtain bituminous mixtures from a plant fully automated and recordated and currently listed in Bulletin 41.
+(c) Asphalt Mixing Plant.
+Obtain asphalt mixtures from a plant fully automated and recordated and currently listed in Bulletin 41.
+Make any plant modifications, if needed, to introduce the WMA Technology additives, modifiers, or processes according to specific recommendations and direction from the WMA Technology Technical Representative(s) or process manufacturer to achieve a uniform blend of the WMA Technology additive, modifier or foaming process.
 The necessary facilities for inspection include a plant office as specified in Section 714.5(a), except the minimum floor space is 120 square feet.
 For recycled mixtures, add the following requirements:

 1. Batch Plant.
 Modify the batch plant to measure the mass (weight) of the RAP and/or RAS before adding it into the pug mill.
 Design the cold-feed bin(s), conveyor system(s), charging chute(s), and all special bins to prevent RAP and/or RAS from segregating and sticking.
 Dry the virgin aggregate and RAM and then heat the virgin aggregate and RAM to a temperature that, after adding RAP and/or RAS, produces a completed mixture within the temperatures specified in Table A for the class and type of material used.
-Ensure that virgin aggregate is free of unburned fuel oil when delivered to the pug mill.
+Dry the aggregate according to the specific recommendations and direction from the WMA Technology Technical Representative(s) and heat to a temperature so the resulting completed mixture temperature is within the mixture temperature recommended by the WMA Technology Technical Representative(s) or manufacturer and Table A. Ensure that the aggregate is free of unburned fuel oil and excess moisture as specified in Section 413.2(e) 1.d.1 when delivered to the pug mill.

 2. Drum Mixer Plant.
 Modify the drum mixer plant to prevent RAP and/or RAS from directly contacting the burner flame and prevent RAP and/or RAS from overheating.
 Design the cold-feed bin(s), conveyor system(s), charging chute(s), and all special bins to prevent RAP and/or RAS from segregating and sticking.
-Produce a completed mixture within the temperatures specified in Table A for the class and type of material used.
+Produce a completed mixture that is within the mixture temperature range recommended by the WMA Technology Technical Representative(s) or manufacturer and Table A. Ensure that the aggregate and completed mixture is free of unburned fuel oil and excess moisture as specified in Section 413.2(e) 1.d.1.

 (d) Hauling Equipment.
-Haul the mixtures in tightly sealed vehicles that do not contain petroleum oils, solvents, or other materials that adversely affect bituminous concrete.
+Haul the mixtures in tightly sealed vehicles that do not contain petroleum oils, solvents, or other materials that adversely affect asphalt mixture.
 Provide covers of sufficient size and quality to protect the entire load under all conditions.
-Maintain the proper and uniform placement temperature specified in Section 409.3(h)1.
-Provide insulation on all sides of the truck body, a double-walled truck body, or a heated truck body when the air temperature is below 50 °F from October 1 to April 30.
+Maintain the proper and uniform placement temperature as specified in Section 413.3(h)1.
+Provide insulation on all sides of the truck body, a double-walled truck body, or a heated truck body when the air temperature is below 50F from October 1 to April 30.
+Provide a 3/8 inch diameter hole near the center and approximately two-thirds the distance down from the top of the vehicular box, on both sides, to allow for asphalt mixture temperature checks.